 Significant others are welcome.

-CBT, ACT, EMDR (a nice little hypnotic thing), grief work, and many techniques for emotional
+CBT, ACT, EMDR (a nice little hypnotic thing), grief work, emotional

 double licensure, meaning quite a bit of extra training in relationship therapies, and I’m up